klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```
 Triggers stopped state that stops sending tokens in emergency situation.

-Note that pause method will be executed through sending a transaction to the KIP-8 token contract.
+Note that the pause method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**